erizov/Professor/semester_2/lecture_09_behavioral_patterns/template_method/README.md

 ### Comprehension

 1. Can you explain how TemplaTechniquehod works in your own words?
-2. What is the key insight or technique that makes Template Method efficient?
+2. What is the key insight or technique that makes Template Algorithm efficient?

 ### Analysis